rookie-me/silverstripe-oauth-login/README.md

 - Change the `Member.unique_identifier_field` config setting to something other than `Email` (for example, `ID`)
 - Update the config for [`GenericMemberMapper`](#using-genericmembermapper) for your providers, but omit the `Email` field
 - Create a [custom mapper](#using-a-custom-mapper) that doesn’t import email addresses

+## Notes
+There are some components of the original module that have yet to be updated:
+- Unit Tests